KudakeMono/Particles_Project/README.md

-# Particles_Project
+# Particle accelerator

-# To run the Particle Demo.py make sure that relevant packages have been installed (in vs code) run 'pip install pygame' beforehand, it should work after installing pygame.
+# To run the .py programs make sure that relevant packages have been installed (in vs code) run 'pip install pygame' beforehand, it should work after installing pygame.
+#(normally just needs pygame)